The factory was not authorized to make merchandise for Wal-Mart, company says

 The big loss of life has provoked anger among workers in Bangladesh’s huge garment industry.

 The Bangladeshi government has ordered such an investigation, asking two committees to file reports within a week.
-Li & Fung said it would carry out its own investigation.

 A period of national mourning was also held Tuesday for those killed at the factory and for the victims from a recent overpass collapse in southeastern Bangladesh.